 Day traders typically use time or tick time frames, with time being the most common.
 A 1-minute chart is an example of a time-based time frame.
 Each minute a new price bar will start, showing the price movements for that minute.
 One transaction may occur, or hundreds, during that time frame.

 Tick charts draw a new price bar once a set amount of transactions have occurred.
 For example, a 200 tick chart will draw a new price bar for every 200 transactions.
-For a stock or futures contract that does very few transaction in a day, this may only produce one price bar for the entire day.
+For a stock or futures contract that does very few transactions in a day, this may only produce one price bar for the entire day.
 If the stock/future does lots of transactions in a day, new price bars may form every few minutes.

 Volume charts draw a new price bar once a set amount of volume has occurred, or the width of time-based price bars are altered in width based on how much volume occurred during that time interval (1-minute for example).
-In the latter case, if a 1-minute period sees 500 in volume and the next 1-minute period sees volume of 1500, the latter price bar will be wider than the first because more volume occurred during that minute.
+In the latter case, if a 1-minute period sees 500 in volume and the next 1-minute period sees the volume of 1500, the latter price bar will be wider than the first because more volume occurred during that minute.

 Day traders use charting software to create and view their charts.
 Most day trading brokerages provide charting software, but many day traders opt to use additional charting software.
 Some of the most popular charting packages include:

-All of the above charting platforms include bar, candlestick and line charts, and allow the charts to be customized according to the trader's preference.
+All of the above charting platforms include bar, candlestick, and line charts, and allow the charts to be customized according to the trader's preference.

 Final Word on Day Trading Charts